jayroxis/cs5525_project2/README.md

 jupyter lab --port xxxx --no-browser
 ```

-Note that the above three lines are the code you need to execute each time you login into the remote machine.On your PC, open `http://localhost:xxxx` in a browser.For the first time login, you may be asked to provide token to create a password.
+Note that the above three lines are the code you need to execute each time you login into the remote machine.

+On your PC, open `http://localhost:8000` in a browser.For the first time login, you may be asked to provide token to create a password.

 You may be able to see the UI of Jupyter Lab.
 By default, it has a side bar with file explorer at left and a notebook editor at right.